-- trademarks that are misleading as to the quality of the goods or services; - 3D trademarks comprising solely functional features that are essential to the use or purpose of the goods or their packaging; and - trademarks that comprise foreign wellknown trademarks and are used in bad faith.
+- trademarks that consist of a national flag, coat of arms or other insignia of Japan or any foreign nation, the Red Cross or similar; - trademarks offending public order or morality; - trademarks that are misleading as to the quality of the goods or services; - 3D trademarks comprising solely functional features that are essential to the use or purpose of the goods or their packaging; and - trademarks that comprise foreign wellknown trademarks and are used in bad faith.

-Examples of individual interest prohibitions
+Examples of individual interest prohibitions include:

-- trademarks comprising the name or portrait of another person; - trademarks that are identical or similar to another's well-known mark and used for identical or similar goods or services: - trademarks that conflict with a prior registration; - trademarks that cause confusion with respect to the source of the goods or services; - trademarks for wines or spirits that indicate regional origin in a manner prohibited by the TRIPs Agreement or the JPO; and - trademarks that are identical or similar to another's well-known trademark in Japan or abroad as identifying the relevant goods or services if the applicant uses such mark in bad faith.
+- trademarks comprising the name or portrait of another person; - trademarks that are identical or similar to another's well-known mark and used for identical or similar goods or services; - trademarks that conflict with a prior registration; - trademarks that cause confusion with respect to the source of the goods or services; - trademarks for wines or spirits that indicate regional origin in a manner prohibited by the TRIPs Agreement or the JPO; and - trademarks that are identical or similar to another's well-known trademark in Japan or abroad as identifying the relevant goods or services if the applicant uses such mark in bad faith.